ipersids/2d-maze-game/README.md

 - [x] Program input validation:
     * Takes exactly 2 parameters: `<program> <path>`.
     * Map file has a `.ber` extension.
     * Path to the file is valid.
+- [x] Map reading and general validation:
+	* Map is rectangular.
+	* There is exactly one start position and one exit position.
+	* There is at least one one collectible item.
+	* Map is surrounded by walls.
 - [x] Handle user input:
 	* Implement movement in 4 directions: up, down, left, and right.
 	* Handle closing the window with ESC.